-- Safeguard pupils' wellbeing and maintain public trust in the teaching profession. - Ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff members. - Provide staff with the Child Protection and Safeguarding Policy, Staff Behaviour Policy, information regarding the role of the DSL and part one of the latest Keeping Children Safe in Education (KCSIE) guidance. - Provide staff with the appropriate policies and information upon induction
+- Safeguard pupils' wellbeing and maintain public trust in the teaching profession. - Ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff members. - Provide staff with the Child Protection and Safeguarding Policy, Staff Behaviour Policy, information regarding the role of the DSL and part one of the latest Keeping Children Safe in Education (KCSIE) guidance.
+Ensure that all staff have read part 1 of KCSIE.
+Ensure that staff responsible for Online safety have read part 2 of KCSIE. - Provide staff with the appropriate policies and information upon induction